AndrikSeeger/BLDC_Speed_Measurement/README.md

 # Efficient Measurement of Rotational Motor Speed

-This ultra-efficient and interrupt-based implementation measures the rotation speed (RPM) and direction of a brushless DC (BLDC) motor using only the built-in Hall effect sensors—**no additional hardware is required**.
+This ultra-efficient and interrupt-based implementation measures the rotation speed (RPM) and direction of a brushless DC (BLDC) motor using only the built-in Hall effect sensors — **no additional hardware is required**.
 The system is implemented on a standard Arduino-compatible board and provides clean, high-speed serial output for live monitoring or logging.

 ## Features